enhoshen/technical-difficulties/programming-lang/python/solved-problems.md

   Just a bad implementation, this is just a demonstration of how you organize the shape of ndarray at different level will affect the logic complexity

-- Each node has data of ndarray, and children are all single node.
-This way we only have to check if at leaf node, and directly slice into the data.
+- Each node has data of ndarray, and child is node.
+This way we only have to check if at path end, and directly slice into the data.
 The drawback is the data has to take on the accumulated shape of all its ancestor, but the logic is way simpler.

   ```
   [][].foo[][].bar
   root.children["foo"].children["bar"][slice1][slice2]
-  each data has to take on all ancestors shape
+  each data has to take on all ancestors shape combined

   Node
   data: Data